browserengineering/book/book/security.md

     # ...
 ```

-So that handles sending the `Cookie` header.
-Receiving the
-`Set-Cookie` header, meanwhile, should update the cookie
+Symmetrically, receiving the `Set-Cookie` header updates the cookie
 jar:[^multiple-set-cookies]

 [^multiple-set-cookies]: A server can actually send multiple
-    `Set-Cookie` headers to set multiple cookies in one request.
-I'm
+    `Set-Cookie` headers to set multiple cookies in one request, and a
-    not implementing this here, but a good browser would.
+    real browser would store all of them.

 ``` {.python}
 def request(url, payload=None):